 What happens when you reset Chrome?

-Note that resetting the Chrome will not delete your browsing history, bookmarks and saved passwords.
+Note that resetting Chrome will not delete your browsing history, bookmarks, and saved passwords.
 However, it will reset your new tab page, startup page, default search engine back to Google, content settings, cookies and site data, and extensions and themes, and pinned tabs.

 Resetting the Chrome browser in Windows 10 is quite easy.
 Here is how to do that.